StrangeBeeCorp/docs/docs/thehive/administration/profiles/about-profiles.md

 # About Profiles

-A profile is assigned to each user account within an organization and determines the permissions available to that user in that context.
+A profile is assigned to each user account within an organization in TheHive and determines the permissions available to that user in that context.

-This topic provides a general overview of how profiles work in TheHive.

 ## Profile types